north-star-fist/north-star-fist/README.md

 Freelancer.
 About 8 years of using Unity.
 C# programming, 3D and 2D games development, multiplayer/singleplayer.
 Shooters, puzzles, etc. PC/Consoles preferrable.

 # About Me
 Experienced in programming for 20 years.
 First C++ then Java and C# finally (because of Unity).
 Love video games since chilhood.
 So at some point decided to dive into game development.
 Chose Unity engine, opened Angry Bots as a sample project (that was quite a long time ago).
 And that's how it started.
-Now I'm making video games and love it still.
+Now I'm making video games and I love it.

 # Skills
 * C#